 Size

 The size of your office will largely depend on how many employees you plan to have.
-If you’re opening a full office with multiple employees, you may need an entire suite, while a single-room office could work if you are the only preparer.
+If you’re opening a whole office with multiple employees, you may need an entire suite, while a single-room office could work if you are the only preparer.

 Location